Commitments

 We don't want to engage in greenwashing.

-We are aware that if we wanted to have no carbon impact, we would simply not produce anything.
+We are aware that if we wanted to have no carbon impact, we would simply not produce anything at all.

 We want to manufacture with meaning — by designing well-made alternatives to the multitude of everyday objects.

-Useful, durable objects, designed for all their lives: at home, elsewhere and beyond.
+Useful, sustainable objects, designed for all their lives: at home, elsewhere and beyond.

-Our impact is also measured by what we help to recycle and reuse, by the social reintegration we promote, and by the economy we redistribute.
+Our impact is also measured by the materials we help recycle and repurpose, the social reintegration we promote, and the economic benefits we generate.

 Part of our revenue is dedicated to supporting a different economy — one of sharing, solidarity, and environmental transition.
 Because it's not a belief: it's a conviction.